scottbri/PyVMAX/README.md

 PyMAX REST API for EMC VMAX
 ===========================

-Example implementation of a python REST client for EMC Unisphere for VMAX3
+Example implementation of a python REST client for EMC Unisphere for VMAX

 Includes a Restful class that simplifies the consumption of EMC VMAX REST API.
 The package also implements an example python client of the Unisphere REST API as a demonstration of functionality.